 - 1. Make sure that all of your hardware is powered off, including the broadband modem and PCs. - 2.
-Connect your USB cable tot he Router's USB port. - 3.
-Connect your broadband modem's Ethernet cable to the Router's Internet port. - 4.
+Connect your broadband modem's Ethernet cable to the Router's Internet port. - 3.
 Connect one end of an Ethernet network cable to one of the numbered ports on the back of the Router.
 Connect the other end to an Ethernet port on a network device, e.g., a PC, print server, or switch.